michaelchadwick/michaelchadwick.info/blog/_posts/2026/2026-01-22-to-err-is-to-web-dev.md

 * `localhost:3000/not-yet-existing-place -> 404`
 * `<a href="http://not-a-site-but-oh-if-only.com">go here for the juice</a>`

-**Solution**: if your web framework has a routing system, there is probably a place to create a template to serve to a user if this happens.
+**Solution**: If your web framework has a routing system, there is probably a place to create a template to serve to a user if this happens.
 If not, then your web server software (Apache, nginx, IIS, etc.) probably has a way to serve something similar.
 If the site is running on a potato, check for freshness.

 #### 500 SERVER ERROR